AaltoSciComp/blog/content/2023/aalto-rse-hiring-process.rst

 Background
 ----------

-`Aalto RSE <https://scicomp.aalto.fi/rse/>`__ has usually hired people who have postdoc experience and will transition to a more applied software/data/computing oriented role (as opposed to being focused on writing papers).
+:doc:`Aalto RSE <rse/index>` has usually hired people who have postdoc experience and will transition to a more applied software/data/computing oriented role (as opposed to being focused on writing papers).
 For many people, we are the first experience of job applications post-degree and thus people have to learn how to present